-"Show, don't tell" is a familiar suggestion working in literature and film, but games have their own suggestion: "Do, don't show".
+"Show, don't tell" is a familiar suggestion working in literature and film, but games have their own suggestion: "Do, don't show."
 The primary conceit of a game, that you're doing something, is challenging to approach from a design standpoint.
 How do you let players explore a system on their own terms while still conveying a particular mood or story?
 How can characters be meaningfully different from each other in the way they operate?
 How do you make players feel a certain way, or even give them space to feel anything at all?
-This class will get you started on understanding and working with the videogame as an expressive cultural form.
-We will be using GameMaker 2D, with no prior programming experience necessary.
-We’ll start with very basic “action game” mechanics and then explore different ways of representing things, people, feelings, etc. through various design approaches and techniques.
-Knowledge gained through the topics covered will be broadly useful to many creative contexts and projects, not just the videogame!
+This class got participants started on understanding and working with the videogame as an expressive cultural form.
+We used GameMaker 2D, with no prior programming experience necessary.
+We started with very basic “action game” mechanics and then explored different ways of representing things, people, feelings, etc. through various design approaches and techniques.
+Knowledge gained through the topics covered are broadly useful to many creative contexts and projects, not just the videogame!

 Students are expected to participate during in-class exercises and at least one “show & tell” session, which is essentially just screen-sharing your work.

 There won’t be a whole lot of outside work aside from the final week (before the 5th class meeting), so students should be prepared to devote a bit more time outside class there.

 No special materials are required aside from a computer that will run GameMaker.

 The only deliverable is the final game -- exercises and projects will be shared during class.